Baking soda for gray hair

 SO let’s start with an introduction to baking soda and how it works on hair and scalp.

-Please remember the recipe shared in this post can be helpful in removing yellow from natural grey hair caused due to product-buildups and mineral deposits from hard water and not brassiness/yellow caused due to any damage from using heat on grey hair or sun damage.
+Please remember the recipe shared in this post can be helpful in removing yellow from natural grey hair caused by product buildups and mineral deposits from hard water and not brassiness/yellow caused by any damage from using heat on grey hair or sun damage.
 There is a different post on this topic.
 Read here.

 “This page contains affiliate links.
 If you click one of the product links, I’ll receive a commission.
 No additional charges for you!”